rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 that are required in our storage approach, which will be explained in [](#storage), and its accompanying querying algorithms, which will be explained in [](#querying).

-As mentioned before in [](#related-work), we can distinguish individual copies (IC), change-based (CB), or timestamp-based (TB) storage strategies in RDF archiving solutions, each having their own advantages and disadvantages with respect to querying and storage.
-In order to resolve VM, DM, and VQ triple pattern queries efficiently while sti ll making smart use of storage space, our approach uses a hybrid IC/CB/TB storage technique.
+To combine smart use of storage space with efficient processing of VM, DM, and VQ triple pattern queries, we employ a hybrid approach between individual copies (IC), change-based (CB), and timestamp-based (TB) storage technique (as discussed in [](#related-work)).

-In summary, our approach consists of intermittent _fully materialized snapshots_, followed by _delta chains_.
+In summary, intermittent _fully materialized snapshots_ are followed by _delta chains_.
-Each delta chain is stored in _tree indexes_ where values are dictionary-encoded and timestamped in order to reduce storage requirements and lookup times.
+Each delta chain is stored in _tree indexes_, where values are dictionary-encoded and timestamped in order to reduce storage requirements and lookup times.
-Furthermore, each index is replicated for three different triple component orders, that are sufficient for efficiently resolving any triple pattern query.
+Next, each index is replicated for three different triple component orders to ensure any triple pattern query can be resolved quickly.
 Since access patterns to additions and deletions in deltas differ between VM, DM, and VQ queries, we store additions and deletions in separate tree indexes.
-In order to support inter-delta DM queries, each addition and deletion value contains a _local change_ flag that indicates if the change is not relative to the snapshot.
+To support inter-delta DM queries, each addition and deletion value contains a _local change_ flag that indicates if the change is not relative to the snapshot.
 Finally, in order to provide cardinality estimation for any triple pattern, we store an additional count data structure.